syncfusion-content/uwp-docs/uwp/SfTreeMap/Getting-Started.md

 # Getting Started

 TreeMap is a growing trend in data visualization.
 It displays hierarchical information in a series of clustered rectangles, which together represent a whole.
 The size of each box represents a quantity.
-TreeMapsalso can use color to represent any number of values, but it is often used to categorize the various boxes within the treemap.
+TreeMap also can use color to represent any number of values, but it is often used to categorize the various boxes within the treemap.

 ### Creating TreeMap for Windows Store App